bhase/advent/README.md

 Electronic calendar similar to a word clock

+## Microcontoller
+It is an ESP32 board
+TODO describe HW setup and SW setup
+### Software
+* get esp-idf (github.com:espressif/esp-idf.git)
+* before usage call 'export.sh' in the installation directory

 ## Doing
 Time based on sntp with ESP32, controlling LEDs with MAX7221 (maybe shift registers)